 - People who don’t have the discipline to buy term life and invest thee rest

-- People with strong cash flow and high income
+- Those with strong cash flow and high income

 - People who have a pre-existing condition

-- People who have lifelong dependents due to some illness
+- Folks who have lifelong dependents due to some illness

 - People who already max out their tax-advantageous accounts and want another way to build wealth.

-- People who are fortunate enough to build a high level of net worth
+- Those who are fortunate enough to build a high level of net worth

 - People who want life insurance for their entire lives and not have to think about re-upping